RicoJia/ricojia.github.io/_posts/2022/2022-05-01-deep-learning-Strategies.markdown

 - Setting up dev/test sets, metrics
 - Start training a model, maybe two
 - Use bias/variance analysis and error analysis to prioritize next step.

 Most of the times, people overthink and build something too complicated

+### What If Training Data Is A Different Distribution?

+Say you have 1000 pictures of your cats, but you also have access to a 100000 cat images on the internet that look quite different from your cats.
+Then, what should you do?

+Option 1 is to mix these pictures together and shuffle them, so you will have the same distribution across train/dev/test sets.
+However, your target distribution will be different.

+Option 2 is to have your test/dev sets only to be from the target distributions.
+You can add some of your cat pictures to your training set.
+This way. at least your target distribution will be what you want. **This is better for the long term.**